 - Let the water cool naturally (at least 30 minutes) and store it in clean containers with covers

-While a boil water advisory is not something anyone wants to deal with when it comes to drinking safe, clean water, there is a simple solution: purified.
-At Primo, high-quality, pure water is our mission.
-Easy access to ice cold, piping hot, or room temperature water is one of the top choices you can make for you and your family.
-Primo makes it easy for for your family to reach for a healthier choice.
+While a boil water advisory is not something anyone wants to deal with when it comes to drinking water, there is a simple solution: Primo® Water.
+Primo offers high-quality water that’s safer and better to drink, no questions asked.
+Not to mention, Primo makes it easy for your family to kickstart healthier habits, guaranteed.
+Experience the Primo Effect.